↑

 • Email

 Stress is a real killer.
-It induces us to overeat, procrastinate on tasks that need our attention, and it interrupts our sleep.
+It induces us to overeat, procrastinate on tasks that need our attention, and interrupts our sleep.
 Don’t let stress win.
 Use these 9 easy self-care tips to reduce stress.

 Can you tell when you’re getting stressed?
-The early signs are sneaky and I often miss them.
+The early signs are sneaky, and I often miss them.
 But I sure know when I’m officially stressed.
-Sometimes I can’t even finish a thought!
+Sometimes, I can’t even finish a thought!

 Stress management doesn’t have to be super complicated.